whatbirdisthat/wbit-blog/content/posts/protecting-change-with-mfa.md

 At the end of the day, to 2FA or not to 2FA is the question ultimately answered by the stakeholders - and the better equipped to make that decision they are, the more appropriate to the user base that decision will be.

 As with everything, "Ye Muste Use the MFA" or "MFA Suxe" are extreme views, and more often than not the real-world answer is....

+There are other implementation concerns too.
+For example, considering certain RBAC grants are only available to MFA entities.
+Once the 2nd factor is presented, a raft of new permissions are available, similarly to how we might `sudo` or elevate our role permissions temporarily on a cloud platform.

 #### References